BIW Apprentice School

 The BIW Apprentice School offers an educational and career opportunity unlike any other, and is often referred to by the Department of Education as a $250,000 scholarship.
 We offer high quality, comprehensive apprenticeship opportunities for highly motivated students interested in shipbuilding careers.
 Since 1950, the BIW Apprentice School has produced over 1,200 graduates in support of the operational needs of Bath Iron Works.
 Every day, our apprentices push new boundaries of achievement and explore new opportunities in a complex and challenging workplace.
 BIW Apprentices earn while they learn, and gain the pride that comes with building ships for the United States Navy.

-The program combines both academic and on-the-job training that, upon completion, provides at a minimum coursework leading to an Associate of Science degree, but could also lead to a full bachelor’s or master’s degree.
+The program combines both academic and on-the-job training that, upon completion, provides an Associate of Science degree, that could also lead to a full bachelor’s or master’s degree.
 In addition to a college education, BIW Apprentices will also receive a Certificate of Apprenticeship from the State of Maine and a diploma signifying graduation from the prestigious BIW Apprentice School.

-Apprenticeships begin in trade related work through one of any fourteen basic programs.
-The School also offers optional advanced programs in advanced shipbuilding operations, marine design, production planning, production coordinator, and front line supervision.
+The School offers programs in shipbuilding trades, marine design, and production planning.
 These programs are offered on a competitive basis to apprentices who desire additional education and meet established performance standards in required academic and trade-related work.

 Vision

 The BIW Apprentice School offers apprentices an opportunity to earn a college degree, receive competitive pay and benefits, while entering an occupational community.
-The School is committed to fostering leadership development through academics, craft training and extra-curricular activities.
+The School is committed to fostering leadership development through academics and craft training.

 Mission